 With the help of these websites, freelance tourist guides can keep a track on the job availability in travel agencies.
 They will also be updated about those individuals who seek the assistance of independent tourist guides.

-The pay scale is determined on the basis of a number of factors such as the qualifications and experience of the tourist guide, association with a travel agency, the status of the travel agency, the travel plan and whatnot.
+The pay scale is determined on the basis of a number of factors such as the qualifications and experience of the tourist guide, association with a best travel agency, the status of the travel agency, the travel plan and whatnot.

 Typically, freelance tourist guides earn around Rs.
 17,000 per month, though the amount increases with the experience of the guide.
 Well-established and experienced freelance tourist guides are known to make around Rs.
 50,000 per month and above.